pomerium/documentation/content/docs/get-started/fundamentals/core/self-hosted-pomerium.md

 ### Install Pomerium

-If you set up a VM using Debian, you can use Pomerium’s Debian OS package to install the latest version:
+If you set up a VM using Debian, you can use Pomerium's Debian OS package to install the latest version:

 1. Go to [Cloudsmith.io](https://cloudsmith.io/~pomerium/repos/pomerium/groups/) and select the **Set Me Up** dropdown menu

 2. Select **Debian**

-3. Copy the following curl command and run it in your VM’s terminal:
+3. Copy the following curl command and run it in your VM's terminal:

 ```sh
 curl -1sLf \